yangco-le/Messenger-MyChatTool/README.md

 pip install -r requirements.txt python server.py
-python login.py    # Client 1: You mat log in with: Account 518030910001, Password 1
+python login.py    # Client 1: You may log in with: Account 518030910001, Password 1
-python login.py    # Client 2: You mat log in with: Account 518030910002, Password 2
+python login.py    # Client 2: You may log in with: Account 518030910002, Password 2
 ```

 Or you can just `cd bin` and double click the two executable files to replace the code running operations above.